 Varicose veins are veins that are larger than normal.
 They occur most often in pregnant women, obese and elderly individuals.
 Although varicose veins are not necessarily dangerous, in some cases you may need to seek vein treatment to deal with potential complications.
 Before seeking medical treatment for varicose veins, you may want to see whether any of the lifestyle changes recommended for varicose veins help.

 These include walking more, elevating your legs, not crossing your legs when seated, wearing compression stockings, avoiding tight clothing, not drinking alcohol, and losing any excess weight you may be carrying.

-Varicose veins can form due to blood clots, and in these cases you will want to see your doctor.
-Signs of a potential blood clot or other complication include leg pain, unexplained swelling, discoloration, chest pain or difficulty breathing.
+Varicose veins can form due to blood clots, and in these cases, you will want to see your doctor.
+Signs of a potential blood clot or other complications include leg pain, unexplained swelling, discoloration, chest pain, or difficulty breathing.
 Likewise, if you cut yourself due to thin skin over a varicose vein and you can’t get it to stop bleeding, you should go to the doctor right away.